Derma Sciences Medihoney Gel Wound and Burn Dressing

 - An all-natural wound care option

-- A dressing that is effective for hard to heal wounds such as undermined, tunneling, stalled, or chronic wounds
+- Is effective for hard to heal wounds such as undermined, tunneling, stalled, or chronic wounds

-- A product that can be used throughout the entire care process
+- Can be used throughout the entire care process

-- A product that is free of latex and other sensitivity and allergy-causing materials commonly used in wound care
+- Is free of latex and other allergy-causing materials commonly used in wound care

 Why Use MediHoney (2:31 minutes)

 How Is the Dressing Applied?

 - Use soap and warm water to wash hands before each use.

 - Put on protective gloves, such as these Clear Vinyl Exam Gloves.